billwheatley/gphoto-dslr-role/README.md

 This role was derived from [Ben Chapman's blog post](https://medium.com/nerdery/dslr-webcam-setup-for-linux-9b6d1b79ae22)

-**NOTE: The goal was get my Canon 80D to work as a webcam - I have not been able to yet.**

 This was also designed as part of a desktop provisioning playbooks found here <https://github.com/billwheatley/provision-desktop>

 Requirements